bonitasoft/bonita-continuous-delivery-doc/md/livingapp_buid_and_deploy.md

 Before to perform an important change on a resource, make sure to save the current state of your repository by creating a tag for example if you are using Git.
 Then you can increase the version of your resource and perform the change, knowing that you can easily do a rollback if needed.
 The not recommended alternative would be to _duplicate_ the resource in your repository.
 If you start to manage your versions this way, your repository will getting bigger and bigger, and the time required by the _Bonita living application Builder_ to build your repository will increase.
 Moreover, it is really painful to work on a repository containing all the history of a project, it can lead to many confusions and errors during the development ( dependency issues ...).

 The recommended way is definitively to keep the latest version of each resources in the working repository, and the history on your Version Control System.
 Since the version 7.7.0, the popular Version Control System _Git_ is integrated in Bonita.
 It is a fine way to manage properly the versioning of your projects.
+The Bonita documentation provides an example on [how to share a repository on github](share-a-repository-on-github).

 ##   Build and deploy straight